spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-key-value-storage-with-database.md

 6. Configure resource to storage table mapping.
 Unlike Redis, in RDBMs the data is stored across different tables.
 The correct storage table name for a resource is resolved from a resource key, by which the data is fetched.

-For example, by default (with no mappings) the key `product_concrete:de_de:1` would be translated into `spy_product_concrete_storage` - the default prefix is `spy`, the default suffix is `storage`, and the actual name of the table is taken from the resource key prefix - `product_concrete` in this case.
+For example, by default (with no mappings) the key `product_concrete:de_de:1` would be translated into `spy_product_concrete_storage` - the default prefix is `spy`, the default suffix is `storage`, and the actual name of the table is taken from the resource key prefix—`product_concrete` in this case.
 You can adjust the process of resolving the table name, should you need to do so.
 Say, if in the example above the data for  key `product_concrete:de_de:1` needs to be fetched from the tabled named `pyz_product_foo` instead, you need to configure the corresponding mapping:

 **Pyz\Client\StorageDatabase\StorageDatabaseConfig**